Grant-Steinfeld/async-adventures-part-2/README.md

 # Adventures in Async.
-Part II - How to Build Stateful Microservices w/ Akka Actors AND Kubernetes
+Part II - How to Build Stateful Microservices w/ Akka Actors and RedHat MiniShift

 ## What you will learn:
 create Stateful Microservices with Akka Actors in conjunction with Minishift.